statamic/docs/content/collections/docs/collections.md

 It took skateboarding legend Tony Hawk 11 tries, but he finally landed a 900 at the 1999 Summer X Games in a moment that launched the sport into popular consciousness in a new way.
 ```

-You can create, edit, and delete entries in the control panel _or_ filesystem, it's up to you and what you prefer in the moment.
+You can create, edit, and delete entries in the control panel _or_ filesystem, it's up to you and your preference in the heat of moment.
+Let your passion carry you away.

 ### Data Cascade

-Entries have their own unique URLs — when you're on them, all of that entry's variables will be available in your views.
-If an entry is missing a variable, it will fall back to a series of defaults.
-We call this the cascade.
+Each entry has its own unique URL.
+When you're on that unique URL, all of the entry's data will be available in your views as variables.
+If an entry is _missing_ data, intentionally or not), it will fall back to a series of defaults.
+We call this fallback logic [the cascade](/cascade).

 1. The entry
 2. The origin entry (if using localization)
 3. The collection

-If a value doesn't exist in one place, it'll check the next, and so on.
+If a value doesn't exist in one place, it'll check the next, then the next, and so on.

 ## Collections

 Collections are the containers that hold entries.
 You can think of them like shoeboxes containing love letters, except they're folders on your server and they're holding text documents.
-So not really the same thing.
-Not nearly as romantic anyway.
+So, not exactly the same thing, or at least not as romantic anyway.

 The collection holds settings that affect all the of entries.
 It's also responsible for the URL patterns by way of [routes](/routing), which fields are available with [blueprints](/blueprints), as well as any desired [behaviors](#date-behaviors-setting).

 You can also set default values for all entries, including default template, blueprint, and publish status.

-A collection is defined by way of a YAML file in the `content/collections` directory.
-All accompanying entries will be stored in a sub-directory with a name that matches the collection.
-For example, a `blog` collection would look like this:
+A collection is defined by a YAML file stored in the `content/collections` directory.
+All accompanying entries will be stored in a sub-directory with a matching name.
+For example, a `blog` collection looks like this:

 ``` files
 ├── content/collections/